Krish-Ideausher/SOW_SnowMelting_Machine/README.md

 ## Delivery Scope

 * Project Definition
-    - A review of the current system which helps in the firmaware developing of the devices.
+    - A review of the current system which helps in the firmware developing of the devices.
     - A project kickoff meeting to discuss and document the complete scope of Snow Melting Machine and the goals and requirements of this project.

 ## Device APIs